Polarimetric analysis of STEREO observations of sungrazing Kreutz comet C/2010 E6 (STEREO): Discussion

 Comparing results from the Comet Polarimetry Database against the phase angle curves of comet C/2010 E6 (STEREO), there are clear departures from the trends presented here.
-Focusing on the near-nucleus region for direct comparison, \textit{STEREO-A} observations fall within the phase angle range of previous observations and do show both negative polarisation and an increase of polarisation with increasing $\phi$, however the inversion angle is at $32^{\circ}$ rather than $22^{\circ}$, and the slope is much higher than expected. \textit{STEREO-B} observations mostly sit beyond the usual range of phase angles, but they also show an increase with increasing phase angle, where a decrease from the peak polarisation at $\phi = 90 - 100^{\circ}$ is expected.
+Focusing on the coma region (as presented in Fig. \ref{fig:AllCometsCPDKiselev}) for the most direct comparison, \textit{STEREO-A} observations fall within the phase angle range of previous observations and do show both negative polarisation and an increase of polarisation with increasing $\phi$, however the inversion angle is at $32^{\circ}$ rather than $22^{\circ}$, and the slope is much higher than expected. \textit{STEREO-B} observations mostly sit beyond the usual range of phase angles, but they also show an increase with increasing phase angle, where a decrease from the peak polarisation at $\phi = 90 - 100^{\circ}$ is expected.
 The solution for these discrepancies is that both of these sets of observations are greatly affected by the near-Sun environment: for \textit{STEREO-A} observations, the heliocentric distance varies greatly through the observing run, while the phase angle change remains minimal due to geometry of observations (see Fig. \ref{fig:CK10E060_AB_orbits}).
 For \textit{STEREO-B} observations, the change in heliocentric distance induces an overall decrease in polarisation with time, but this happens to correlate with decreasing phase angle.
 Both of these effects will be further discussed in Section \ref{sec:nearSun}.
+A caveat in this comparison is that the methodology of observations in \cite{Kiselev2017compilation} is different from our own, however our observations show behaviour extreme enough that it is difficult to compare to any broad review of polarimetric properties of comets.